 Don’t Say “Shio” at Night

-In Japanese, shio means salt, but it sounds very similar to shi, the Japanese word for death.
+In Japanese, shio means salt.
+However, it sounds very similar to shi, the Japanese word for death.
+Today, some people in Japan believe that saying this word at night could lead to something terrible.

 Breaking a Comb is Bad Luck